PrestaShop/prestashop-specs/content/1.7/back-office/catalog/attributes-and-features/features/view-feature.md

-# View feature
+# SPECIFICATIONS - CATALOG > ATTRIBUTES & FEATURES > FEATURES > VIEW FEATURE

 When viewing a feature, the name of the selected feature is displayed as the name of the block.

 ## Call to action